 seven billion miracles are enough

-can we feed nine billion people after petroleum and natural gas?
+can we feed nine billion people after fossil fuels?

 "Two views are vying for the allegiance of humankind.
 One is the status quo -- more industrialized growth, leading to a computerized world of 12 billion people surviving as a global ant heap.
 The other is a transformed civilization based on wisdom, restraint and caring."